jacceko/MC-Midnight-Commander-in-EVERY-DOCKER/README.md

 If you ever want to copy files inside working container or to/from container to host in easy way, you may want to have mc in every container.

-**USAGE** it execute mc, if no mc in container, then auto install it and then execute mc
+**USAGE** it execute mc inside your container, if no mc in container, then auto install it and then execute.

 	Before first use:  chmod u+x mcd.sh